Samosa Pav

 4. Now, spread some sweet tamarind chutney on both sides as required.

-5. Sprinkle some garlic chutney on one side or both sides.
+5. If you have garlic chutney, sprinkle it on one side or both sides of the pav.

 6. Slightly flatten the samosa and place it on the pav.